-Even when you have a divorce lawyer, making divorce mistakes is surprisingly easy.
 That’s because most people aren’t exactly at their best when they are getting a divorce.
-Honestly, it’s hard to operate at the top of your game when your entire life has just imploded and it feels like you’re walking around with an ice pick in your chest.
+(It’s hard to operate at the top of your game when your entire life has just imploded and it feels like you’re walking around with an ice pick in your chest.)

-The irony, of course, is that, at the very time in your life when your emotions are raging out of control and you are the least equipped to make good decisions, you are expected to make one life-changing decision after another.
+The irony, of course, is that, at the very time in your life when your emotions are raging out of control and you are the least equipped to make good decisions, you are expected to make more life-changing decisions than you'll have to make in any similar amount of time in your life.

 It doesn’t help that going through a divorce is like trying to find your way around a foreign country when you don’t speak the language.
 Even when you’re doing the best you can, it’s easy to make a wrong turn and get lost.

-Mistakes, like beauty, are often in the eye of the beholder.
-What you might think is a mistake in your divorce (like giving up too much money in your divorce settlement), someone else might think is brilliant!
-(You might have lost money, but it helped to end your divorce months sooner than it would have otherwise taken.)
+That's because what you might think is a mistake in your divorce (like giving up too much money in your divorce settlement), might have also been brilliant!
+(You might have lost money, but it helped to end your divorce months sooner than it would have otherwise taken.

-To me, divorce mistakes are anything that makes your divorce more painful or ugly.
-Anything that causes your divorce to take longer or cost more is also probably a mistake (unless you enjoy supporting your local divorce lawyer!)
+- Anything that causes your divorce to take longer or cost more without getting you a benefit equal to or greater than what you spent is probably a mistake (unless you enjoy supporting your local divorce lawyer!)

-A mistake is anything that hurts your children any more than is absolutely necessary.
-Finally, anything that violates your core values, or will make you cringe a few years from now when you think about how you acted is, in my opinion, a mistake.
+- Finally, anything that violates your core values, or will make you cringe a few years from now when you think about how you acted is also a mistake.

-While avoiding every divorce pitfall is next to impossible, if you can get through your divorce without making most of these divorce mistakes, you’ll be way ahead of the game.
+While avoiding every divorce mistake might not be possible, if you can get through your divorce without making the most common divorce mistakes, you’ll be way ahead of the game.

 1. Thinking your divorce lawyer will take care of everything for you.